Ehsan-Nirjhar/Ehsan-Nirjhar.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing my Ph.D. at the Department of Computer Science & Engineering, Texas A&M University.
+I am a Ph.D. candidate and final year doctoral student at the Department of Computer Science & Engineering, Texas A&M University.
 Currently, I work in [HUman Bio-Behavioral Signals (HUBBS)](https://hubbs.engr.tamu.edu/) Lab, under the supervision of Dr. Theodora Chaspari.
 In broader sense, my research interests are affective computing, signal processing, and machine learning.
 My works focus on building computational frameworks to understand people's stress/anxiety in different settings using the multimodal bio-behavioral signals obtained from wearable sensors.